-*Cooking tip: Make sure that your springform pan is tightly sealed and wrapped with foil, so no water can get inside the pan while baking.
-The water bath is essential for good results and you definitely don’t want a soggy cake if water leaks into your batter.
+Make sure that your springform pan is tightly sealed and wrapped with foil, so no water can get inside the pan while baking.
+The water bath is essential for good results.
+I can't emphasize enough how important it is to check the foil for a tight seal.
+You do not want a soggy cake if water leaks into your batter.
 The water bath baking process helps to cook the cake evenly and creates the dense, creamy texture you want in a flourless cake.

 It's hard to not eat more than one slice of this chocolate bliss!

 - 18 oz Bittersweet Chocolate Ghirardelli chocolate chips recommended

 - ¾ cup real maple syrup can sub with organic,raw agave nectar or local honey